 Guarding food is a fear based behavior that some dogs exhibit.
-While it’s not a behavior that’s desirable in the home it is important to remember that it is a normal, instinctual behavior for dogs to exhibit.
-Resource guarding helps animals out in the wild – those that successfully guard their food are the ones more likely to survive.
+While it’s not a behavior that’s desirable in the home it is important to remember that it is a normal, instinctual behavior for dogs.
+Resource guarding is a behavior that helps animals out in the wild — those that successfully guard their food are the ones more likely to survive.

 Guarding food and highly coveted objects is something dogs have been doing for ages.
 Wolves wouldn’t be nearly as successful if they didn’t have the ability to defend their resources.
 In a natural environment these adaptive traits give dogs an advantage. – 5 Myths About Resource Guarding

 Resource guarding in dogs ranges from mild to severe.
 In mild cases a dog might get slightly stiff as you approach his food bowl, and in more severe cases they might growl and/or bite when approached.
 If your dog is guarding his food it’s important to remember that it does not mean your dog is overly aggressive, nor does it that your dog is trying to be more dominant than you.
 It’s a fear based behavior that dogs use to keep others from taking away their food or possessions.

 The good news is that resource guarding can be managed, but the bad news is that no one knows exactly why some dogs guard their food and others don’t.

 What we do know is that dogs that guard their food feel insecure, and they’re guarding it to keep others from taking it away.
 Does that mean that you somehow taught your dog to be nervous around food?
 Not necessarily.
 Food guarding (also called resource guarding) is thought to be caused by both genetics & environment, what we refer to as nature & nurture.

 Here’s a look at some of the common theories as to why dogs guard their food.